"Kotor is one of the great undiscovered places in the world. Montenegro is a beautiful secret!"

 Kotor has an old town surrounded by a city wall and a moat

-For awhile we were thinking about skipping the visit all together because we didn't feel like turning back.
+about skipping the visit all together because we didn't feel like turning back.
 But then we saw small sign, it might even have been hand written, saying Rijeka Crnojevica.
 Since there was one more turn off we could reach the hamlet without turning back.
 We thought that was good and we took that second turn off to Rijeka Crnojevica.
 That turned out to be more exciting than we first expected because this road to Rijeka Crnojevica is an old one that is hardly not ever used today.
 It was paved most of the way but it was one lane only, and often there was so many branches from trees and bushes hanging over the road that the free path was narrower than the car was wide.
 (Needless to say, we didn't tell the rental company about that...)
 The road had several hairpin turns that were so sharp that we could not even take them with the car with less than we had to stop in the middle of the curve, reverse and then keep on driving again.
 Fortunately we didn't meet any cars going the other direction so we had the road to ourselves.
-But,
+But, as so often with steep

 Narrow street in Kotor old town